Is a Vizsla Puppy right for me?

 The AKC Standard calls the Vizsla "lively, gentle-mannered, demonstrably affectionate, and sensitive."

-The Vizsla is a sensitive, and Velcro breed.
-The term Velcro means that they like to be wherever you are doing exactly whatever you are doing.
-If showering or using the bathroom alone is something you enjoy.
-Don't get a Vizsla because most likely they will want to join you on even the simplest of tasks.
-Due to this trait, Vizslas thrive in family environments, where they can be an active member of the home and often form strong bonds with every member of the family.
+The Vizsla is a sensitive and true “Velcro” breed.
+The term Velcro means they want to be wherever you are, doing whatever you’re doing.
+If showering or using the bathroom alone is something you value, a Vizsla may not be the right fit—because chances are, they’ll want to join you even for the simplest tasks.
+Because of this trait, Vizslas thrive in family environments where they can be active members of the household and form strong bonds with everyone in the family.

 Below are some of our favorite links & provided reading material.